rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ## Before commencing use of RsyncUI

 [RsyncUI](https://github.com/rsyncOSX/RsyncUI/releases) is compiled for macOS Monterey and later.
 See [the changelog](/post/changelog/) for updates.
-RsyncUI is built as a Universal macOS Binary, which means it runs natively on Apple Silicon and Intel-based Mac computers.
+RsyncUI is built as a Universal macOS Binary, which means it runs nativly on Apple Silicon and Intel-based Mac computers.
 RsyncUI can be installed by homebrew by command:

 ```bash
 brew install --cask rsyncui